Pinball: Late 18th century: Spring launcher invented

 In France, during the long 1643–1715 reign of Louis XIV, billiard tables were narrowed, with wooden pins or skittles at one end of the table, and players would shoot balls with a stick or cue from the other end, in a game inspired as much by bowling as billiards.
 Pins took too long to reset when knocked down, so they were eventually fixed to the table, and holes in the table's bed became the targets.
 Players could ricochet balls off the pins to achieve the more challenging scorable holes.
 A standardized version of the game eventually became known as bagatelle.

-Somewhere between the 1750s and 1770s, the bagatelle variant Billard japonais, or Japanese billiards in English, was invented in Western Europe, despite its name.
+Somewhere between the 1750s and 1770s, the bagatelle variant Billard japonais, or Japanese billiards in English, was invented in Western Europe, despite its misnomer.
 Also called Stosspudel, it used thin metal pins and replaced the cue at the player's end of the table with a coiled spring and a plunger.
 The player shot balls up the inclined playfield toward the scoring targets using this plunger, a device that remains in use in pinball to this day, and the game was also directly ancestral to pachinko.

 1869: Spring launchers become mainstream

 In 1869, British inventor Montague Redgrave settled in the United States and manufactured bagatelle tables in Cincinnati, Ohio.
 In 1871 Redgrave was granted U.S. Patent #115,357 for his "Improvements in Bagatelle", another name for the spring launcher that was first introduced in Billard japonais.
 The game also shrank in size to fit atop a bar or counter.
 The balls became marbles and the wickets became small metal pins.
-Redgrave's popularization of the spring launcher and innovations in game design are acknowledged as the birth of pinball in its modern form.
+Redgrave's popularization of the spring launcher and innovations in game design (playfield bells) are acknowledged as the birth of pinball in its modern form.
+The Redgrave Bagatelle was produced until 1927.